The Qiewa Q1 Hummer has some of the best specifics on paper.

 - Folding is a snap

-- Bottom plate that protects the battery could need some thicker metal
+- Bottom plate that protects the battery have had thicker metal

 - ■Motor Power:800 Watts with 26Ah 48Volts 5C powered lithium battery.